Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 There are the 3 main reasons why people travel to Costa Rica, Mexico, and other beautiful locations for spiritual awakening, self-discovery, and healing.

 1. Legality - DMT (the psychoactive component in Ayahuasca) is a Schedule 1 drug, and illegal in the USA.
-That being said, you don't need to travel all the way to Latin America to experience a sacred ceremony with plant medicine.
-There are a handful of Ayahuasca retreat centers in the USA that operate under the Religious Freedom Restoration Act (RFRA), a legal safeguard giving protection to ceremonies performed for religious purposes.
+That being said, you don't need to travel abroad all the way to Latin America to experience a sacred ceremony with plant medicine.
+There are a handful of quality Ayahuasca retreat centers in the USA that operate under the Religious Freedom Restoration Act (RFRA), a legal safeguard giving protection to traditional ceremonies performed for religious purposes.
 Those who serve medicine under the RFRA are required to do so in alignment with the cosmology and belief systems that govern their permission.
 Over the past years, a number of USA-based ayahuasca medicine providers have tried to adjust their practices to appeal to a more Western audience and retreat style but unfortunately lost their licenses, as they were deemed to no longer meet the strict religious requirements set out under the RFRA.
 Others who are currently operating in the USA have legal proceedings ongoing.
 If a USA-based retreat is a must for you, we strongly suggest you do your own research and due diligence.

 2. Cultural Context - The indigenous shamans and healers working under the Religious Freedom Restoration Act in the USA are doing important work, and the value of supporting and protecting indigenous wisdom carriers is a priority.
 At the same time, when a Westerner attends a ceremony that by tradition and by law exists to expand specific religious goals, the resulting cultural differences can sometimes stand in the way of receiving the level of attention, service, and focused healing that Westerners are often looking for.
 It is worth recognizing that many indigenous traditions live by a cosmology entirely different from those of us from the West, and that these differences can be intensely felt and sometimes even overpowering in ceremony, especially for first-timers.
 There's no right or wrong, but in our experience, people benefit greatly from working with sacred plant medicine in a context that allows the subjectivity of the experience to unfold in a way that is not in contradiction to their own belief set.
 These energetic differences can deeply influence the safety and quality of the experience (again, especially for first timers).